aws-amplify/docs/cli/concept.md

 - frontend
 - general purpose
 ### category plugin
 Recognized by the `amplify-category-` prefix in the package name, a category plugin wraps up the logic to create and manage one category of backend resources in the cloud.
-It defines the "shape" of the cloud resources based on user (the developer) input, constructs parameters to CRUD cloud resource, and exports relevant cloud resource information to the project metadata.
+It defines the "shape" of the cloud resources based on user (the developer) input, constructs parameters to CRUD cloud resource, and exports relevant cloud resource information to the project metadata. <br/>
+Categories are managed by AWS and are functional use case that a client engineer is building as part of their UX, rather than service implementations.
 ### provider plugin
 Recognized by the `amplify-provider-` prefix in the package name, a provider plugin abstracts the actual cloud resource provider.
 It wraps up communication details such as access credentials, api invoke and wait logic, and response data parsing etc. and exposes simple interface methods for the category plugins to CRUD cloud resource.
 ### frontend plugin